The logo for ertech pros it cloud compliance cybersecurity

 I Identified an Email Phishing Attack…Now What?

-A person is holding a cell phone with a scam alert sign coming out of it.
+A person is holding a cell phone with a scam alert sign on it.

 With the SLAM method, phishing emails are much easier to identify—but it doesn’t tell you what to do when you recognize one in your inbox.
 Here’s what Compliancy Group recommends: